CraigglesO/s2rtin/README.md

 **Real-time Right-Triangulated Irregular Networks for S2 Geometry.**

-A mildly edited duplicate of Vladimir Agafonkin's [martini](https://github.com/mapbox/martini).
+A rework of Vladimir Agafonkin's [martini](https://github.com/mapbox/martini).

-This module will store vertices in ST space and give you an approximation of best error for tiles zoom
+This module will store vertices in ST space and give you an approximation of best error for tiles zoom.